kaidez/kaidez.github.io/_posts/2017-08-20-state-of-javascript.md

 But as awesome as it was, <code>XMLHttpRequest</code> didn't change (most of) the world's opinion that the web was a fad.

 <h3>...A Guy Writes A Blog Post</h3>
-That all changed when web developer Jesse James Garrett wrote an article labeling apps that used <code>XMLHttpRequest</code> as "AJAX applications."
+That all changed when web developer <a href="http://adaptivepath.org/ideas/ajax-new-approach-web-applications/">Jesse James Garrett wrote an article</a> labeling apps that used <code>XMLHttpRequest</code> as "AJAX applications."

 The article outlined how to build a web page that could load content without using page refreshes.
 In order to build AJAX apps, it said, you needed <code>XMLHttpRequest</code>, CSS, JavaScript and, of course, the DOM.

 The web development creativity inspired by the DOM API was far outshone by the creativity inspired by AJAX.
 AJAX let developers build games, calendar apps, word processing apps, whatever you can think of.

-With the wide array of apps that could be with AJAX, the web got its second wind in the business world.
+With the sudden burst of AJAX-inspired creativity, the web got its second wind in the business world.

 <h3>...JSON takes it from here</h3>
 Next came <a href="http://www.json.org/">JSON</a>, which was a uniform data format for the browser.
 It didn't fully eliminate the need to for backend database systems, but it certainly lessened the browsers dependencies on them.

-The data was in the form of a standard object that could easily extracted with JavScript.
+The data was in the form of a standard object that could easily extracted with JavaScript.